moeindev/SimpleAACApp/README.md

 # SimpleAACApp
-Simple example of AAC = Android architecture components :
+Simple example of AAC = Android architecture components!

-In this example you will learn: using Room using LiveData using ViewModel
+In this example you will learn: using Room, using LiveData, using ViewModel,
 More information:
 https://developer.android.com/topic/libraries/architecture/
 Note: Follow TODOs